pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

-Title: Flow types to generators and coroutines
+Title: Flow types for generators and coroutines
 Date: 2018-08-28

 Since ECMAScript 6 introduced the `yield` keyword, coroutines have